Yassassin

-"Yassassin" (Bowie's pronunciation /jɑːˈsɑːsɪn/; also known as "Yassassin (Turkish for: Long Live)", and released in Turkey as "Yassassin (Yaşasın)") is a song written by English singer-songwriter David Bowie for the 1979 album Lodger.
+"Yassassin" (Bowie's pronunciation /jɑːˈsɑːsɪn/; also known as "Yassassin (Turkish for: Long Live)", and released in Turkey as "Yassassin (Yaşasın)") is a song written by the English singer-songwriter David Bowie for the 1979 album Lodger.
 "Yassassin" is an incongruous reggae song with a Turkish flavour.

 The title of the song is derived from the Turkish verb used to wish someone a long life, spelled yaşasın ([jaʃaˈsɯn]), from the verbal root yaşa- 'live' with the third-person imperative ending; therefore yaşasın literally means 'may he/she live'.
+The phrase “Yaşasın” is in most cases used as “Hurray!” in Turkish.

-"Yassassin" was released as a single – the third single to be released from Lodger – but only in the Netherlands and Turkey.
+"Yassassin" was released as the third single from Lodger, but only in the Netherlands and Turkey.
 The Dutch single edit of the song was included on Re:Call 3, part of the A New Career in a New Town (1977–1982) compilation (2017).